ipconfig2/Grade-Calculator/README.md

 4. **View Results:**
    - The program will display the highest, lowest, and average grades.

-## Contributing

-If you would like to contribute to this project, follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature: `git checkout -b feature-name`
-3. Commit your changes: `git commit -m 'Add feature-name'`
-4. Push to the branch: `git push origin feature-name`
-5. Submit a pull request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Feel free to use, modify, and distribute this code for your own purposes.
+Feel free to use, modify, and distribute this code for your purposes.